 Value Midrange Common Components

-AMD and Intel architectures differ in sockets and sometimes memory configurations, but there is more in common than not between the two systems than there is that is different.
-For that reason the Intel and AMD value midrange systems share a number of components.
+While AMD and Intel architectures differ in sockets and sometimes memory configurations, there is more that is the same in the two systems than there is that is different.
+For that reason the Intel and AMD Value Midrange Systems share a number of common components.

-On the Intel system, the GIGABYTE GA-EP45-UD3P motherboard provides a second PCI x16 slot.
+On the Intel system, the Gigabyte GA-EP45-UD3P motherboard provides a second PCI x16 slot.
 Video performance can be improved even further by adding a second Radeon HD 4870 1GB in CrossFire mode.
 You can also start with two 4870 512MB video cards that are now available for as little as $180 each from Power Color.
 This will provide 4870 CrossFire for a video card cost for both cards of just $360 total.
-The motherboard choice for AMD is the GIGABYTE GA-MA790X-UD4P, which also provides multiple x16 slots for CrossFire, although the two slots each run at x8 when both are populated.
-The same video options apply to the AMD value midrange system.
+The motherboard choice for AMD is the Foxconn A79A-S, which also provides multiple x16 slots for CrossFire.
+The same video options apply to the AMD Value Midrange system.

-1TB hard drives are now a routine hard drive capacity.
-The 1TB drives are large, fast, and stable, so it was easy to recommend the Western Digital Caviar Black 1TB drive (1000GB).
+Hard drive capacity continues to grow, as you can see in our selection of the Seagate Barracuda 1TB drive (1000GB).
 While the Seagate 1.5TB drive was plagued with problems at its release, the performance and reliability of the 1TB Seagate has been excellent in our testing so far.
 For a price of around $100 the value is incredible.
 While there are differences between hard drives, outside of running benchmarks most people aren't likely to notice the difference in performance between Western Digital, Seagate, Samsung, Hitachi, and other major brands.
 All are worthy of consideration if the price per gigabyte (or terabyte) is right.

 These are clearly desktop systems, so the keyboard and optical mouse are the basic Microsoft OEM kit.
-If you have specific needs or a favorite gaming mouse, you likely know exactly what you prefer.
+If you have more specific needs or a favorite gaming mouse you likely know exactly what you prefer.
 The Microsoft pair is very capable for most.
-For greatest compatibility we have chosen Microsoft Vista Home Premium OEM as the operating system.
+For greatest compatibility, we have chosen Microsoft Vista Home Premium OEM as the Operating System.
 Unless you have specific networking and special enterprise security needs there is no real reason to pay the extra for Vista Ultimate.
 We personally recommend the 64-bit version now, but a select few applications still need a 32-bit OS (i.e. Dragon NaturallySpeaking and GameTap to name just two).